liamcremers/SE_Exam_GD11_Cremers_Liam/README.md

 # Game Engine Lua Integration Project

 ## Overview
 This project is an exam assignment for the Game Development / Software Engineering course (2024-2025).
 The main goal is to integrate Lua bindings into a Win32 Game Engine using SOL2, allowing full control of the Game Engine through Lua scripting.
-The project is managed using CMake and demonstrates the Lua bindings by creating a simple 2D game.
+The project is managed using CMake and demonstrates the Lua bindings by creating simple 2D games.

 ## Features
 - **Lua Bindings**: Exposed as much functionality of the Game Engine as possible to Lua, enabling game logic to be written entirely in Lua.
 - **CMake Integration**: The Game Engine project is configured using CMake for streamlined project generation and builds.
-- **2D Game in Lua**: Includes a simple 2D game implemented in Lua to demonstrate the engine's capabilities and Lua bindings.
+- **2D Games in Lua**: Includes simple 2D games implemented in Lua to demonstrate the engine's capabilities and Lua bindings.
 The game logic is cleanly separated into Lua scripts.
 - **Drag-and-Drop System**: Allows loading of Lua scripts dynamically for additional games, if available.
 - **Annotations**: EmmyLua annotations are added for all classes and functions exposed to Lua, improving code readability and auto-completion support in IDEs.

 ### Lua Scripts
 - Lua scripts resemble the structure of the C++ Game Engine, with functions like `Initialize`, `GameStart`, `GameEnd`, `Tick`, and `Paint`.
 - Annotations make sure that I could maintain typesafety during my lua coding journey

+## Games Included
+### Snake
+- **Controls**:
+  - Arrow Keys: Move the snake in the respective direction.
+  - R: Restart the game.
+- **Objective**: Eat the apples to grow the snake and avoid colliding with the walls or the snake's own body.

+### Breakout
+- **Controls**:
+  - Left Arrow: Move the paddle left.
+  - Right Arrow: Move the paddle right.
+  - R: Restart the game.
+- **Objective**: Break all the blocks by bouncing the ball off the paddle without letting the ball fall off the screen.

 ## Deliverables
 - A zipped package with the following structure: